Do you love your emotions?

 This is why it’s so important to stop regarding emotions as positive and negative.
 It’s far more helpful to regard them simply as messengers — for then you can begin to hear your emotions — and to respond to the messages they’re trying to communicate.

 In other words, ALL emotions have their place.
 They’re a natural, normal part of being human.
-Indeed, they’re hard-wired programs that have been honed over millions of years and usually arise for good reasons.
 Without fear, for example, you’d probably drive like a maniac, choose Iraq or Syria for a holiday destination and generally neglect your health and safety.
 Fear might arise when you’re confronted with a spider or a speaking engagement too.
 That doesn’t mean it’s bad.
 It just means it’s uncomfortable, as it’s meant to be.

 We call emotions ‘negative’ when they make us feel uncomfortable.
 But feeling uncomfortable is not necessariliy a negative thing.
 Without the discomfort of hunger you’d starve.
 Without the pain of injury you’d bleed to death or destroy your body.
 Being uncomfortable keeps you alive.
 Why not consider your unwanted emotions in the same light?
 If you’re feeling overwhelmed by an emotion remember that it’s just a messenger, and likely a helpful one.
 You can attend to the emotion without telling yourself that it’s bad, or that you’re bad for feeling it.